Azure/bicep-registry-modules/avm/res/resources/deployment-script/README.md

 ### Parameter: `subnetResourceIds`

 List of subnet IDs to use for the container group.
 This is required if you want to run the deployment script in a private network.
+In this scenario, the `Storage File Data Privileged Contributor` role needs to be assigned to the user-assigned managed identity and the deployment principal needs to have permissions to list the storage account keys.

 - Required: No
 - Type: array